fujiapple852/rust-daml-bindings/README.md

 ## Crates

-The project provides the following crates:
+The project provides the following library crates:

 | crate                                                       | description                                        |
 |-------------------------------------------------------------|----------------------------------------------------|